JetBrains/Qodana/topics/override-a-profile.md

 ## Exclude a specific inspection

-Suppose, before running the [Qodana for PHP](qodana-php.md) linter, you would like to exclude the `PhpDeprecationInspection` inspection supported by the `qodana.recommended` profile.
+Suppose, before running the [%php%](php.md) linter, you would like to exclude the `PhpDeprecationInspection` inspection supported by the `qodana.recommended` profile.
 In this case, you can update your configuration as follows:

 ```yaml